webix-hub/docs/data/desktop/window_positioning.md

 - **center** - to place window or popup at the center of the screen;
 - **top** - to place window or popup at the top of the screen with center horizontal alignment.
-Also, "top" positioning adds **animation**: the window will slide from the top of the screen when shown and slide back when closed.
+Also, "top" positioning adds slide **animation**: the window will slide from the top of the screen when shown and slide back when closed.

 ~~~js
 webix.ui({